WPChill/strong-testimonials/readme.txt

 = Can I display a large version of the featured image in a popup? =

 Yes.
-This requires a lightbox so if your theme does not include one, you will need a plugin like [Simple Colorbox](https://wordpress.org/plugins/simple-colorbox/).
+This requires a lightbox so if your theme does not include one, you will need a lightbox plugin.

 = Will it automatically use my existing testimonials? =